hhursev/recipe-scrapers/docs/in-depth-guide-ingredient-groups.md

 The `group_ingredients` function relies on being able to identify all the group headings with a single CSS selector and all the ingredients with a single CSS selector.
 However, this is not always possible - it depends on how the website lays out it's HTML.

 In these cases supporting ingredient groups may still be possible.
-The implementation of `ingredient_groups()` in the scraper will be implemented uniquely to that scraper.
-The `group_ingredients()` helper may provide a useful template, even if it can't be used.
+The `group_ingredients()` helper method is only that: an optional helper -- you can always implement custom grouping logic yourself by overriding `ingredient_groups()` directly in your scraper if you can't find suitable CSS selectors for the ingredients and groups.

 An example of a scraper that supports ingredient groups without using the `group_ingredients()` helper is [NIHHealthyEating](https://github.com/hhursev/recipe-scrapers/blob/main/recipe_scrapers/nihhealthyeating.py).